-Answers to the most frequently asked questions when it comes to travel nursing.
+Use this comprehensive Q&A guide to find answers to the most frequently asked questions about travel nursing.

 How do I start travel nursing?

-Travel nursing requires at least one year of paid clinical experience (requirements may change with different facilities!) as a nurse.
+Travel nursing requires at least one year of paid clinical experience (requirements may change with different facilities) as a nurse.
 There are tons of options for finding jobs once you have your experience.
-For a one-stop-shop go to Vivian.com, browse jobs from hundreds of agencies with only one profile!
+For a one-stop-shop go to Vivian.com and browse jobs from hundreds of agencies with only one profile.
 Click “I’m interested” on job posts to start chats with recruiters from the agencies that have posted the jobs.
-Getting started is easier than you think!
-Lucky for you we have a guide to applying for your first travel nursing job!
-I also wrote an article to help you choose an agency and recruiter and how to write an amazing travel nurse resume!
+Getting started is easier than you may think.
+Check out our guide to applying for your first travel nursing job and reference our article with tips to help you choose an agency, recruiter and how to write an amazing travel nurse resume.